How Long Does Beer Last?

 When you open the bottle you should hear the normal “psssst” sound indicating that your beer is fresh and ready to drink.
 You should also see some white foam rising from the liquid after opening, lack of foam is another indication that most likely your beer has gone bad.

 If you have bottles, even before opening you can check the bottle for clues like a dusty bottle, a discolored label and especially any seepage around the cap which indicates prior heat abuse.
 Some other possible traits of expired beer product are a change in the color of the beer or a “dusty” settlement visible in the bottom of the bottle.
 If these things are going on in the bottle, the beer has most likely gone bad and the taste will be “flat” and spoiled tasting.

 There are, of course, certain health risks associated with spoiled food and drinks, so always remember to practice food safety and enjoy your product prior to the eat by date.

 If your beer has gone bad and you need to find a substitute when your recipe needs it, check our page on alcohol substitutes.

 How to store beer to extend its shelf life?

 Proper storage of beer is the key to extending the expiration date of any drink.
 It is best kept in the fridge, especially important if it was purchased refrigerated.
-The change in temperature is not good for the product.
+The change in temperatures is not good for the product.
 This is essential to the shelf life of beers like Coors that are meant to be constantly chilled.
-They use a best before date (in the form of JUL2611 where XXX=the month, 26=the day and 11=the year or 2011) that is 17-26 weeks after it was bottled .
+Coors uses a best before date (in the form of JUL2611 where XXX=the month, 26=the day and 11=the year or 2011) that is 17-26 weeks after it was bottled .